brannm/academic-kickstart/content/project/GenderIsReallyStrange.md

 ---
 title: Gender is Really Strange
-summary: a graphic novel about the rich complexities of gender—sociocultural to neuroscience—as part of the …is really strange series; in contract with Jessica Kingsley Publishers for publication May 2023
+summary: "a graphic novel about the rich complexities of gender—sociocultural to neuroscience—as part of the …is really strange series; Jessica Kingsley Publishing [in press]"
 tags:
 - Trans Health
 - Psychiatry